-- the source and the amount of money invested; - particulars of the security or form of investment in which the money was invested: - the term of the investment (ie, placement and maturity dates where applicable); and - If appropriate, the rate of interest to be paid, and the amount of money that the council has earned, in respect of the money invested.
+- the source and the amount of money invested; - particulars of the security or form of investment in which the money was invested; - the term of the investment (ie, placement and maturity dates where applicable); and - If appropriate, the rate of interest to be paid, and the amount of money that the council has earned, in respect of the money invested. - classification as to whether the institution holding the investment is fossil fuel aligned or not.